soxueren/atsd/api/data/series/examples/query-rate-aggr.md

 ## Description

-Aggregation function is applied to values returned by rate function.
+Aggregation function is applied to values returned by the rate function.

 ### Data